Zephkek/TP-Thumper/README.md

 ## Technical Analysis of Firmware Vulnerability

 ### Overview
 Critical memory corruption vulnerability discovered in TP-Link VN020 F3v(T) routers (firmware version TT_V6.2.1021) through malformed DHCP DISCOVER packets.
-Affects all TP-Link VN020-F3v(T) routers deployed by Tunisie Telecom.
+Affects all TP-Link VN020-F3v(T) routers deployed by Tunisie Telecom and Topnet, the same issue has been identified in Algerian and Morocco versions, testing has been done on the Tunisian ones.

 ### Vulnerability Details
 - **Type**: Stack Buffer Overflow / Memory Corruption